m-scharlat/m-scharlat/README.md

-- Hi there, my name is Mayer.
+- Hi there & welcome to my Github.

-- I mainly work with Excel, SQL, Tableau, and Python (Pandas).
-But, I am always on the lookout for new languages, platforms, or tools that further my knowledge and skills.
+- My name is Mayer and I am a data & business analyst.
+Skilled in Excel, SQL, Tableau I combine my domain knowledge gained from working in several startups with my ability to surface data-driven insights to assist strategic decision-making.

-- Feel free to check out some of my portfolio projects! --> https://www.datascienceportfol.io/mayerscharlat
+- Check out some of my portfolio projects and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mayer-scharlat)!

-- You can connect with me on LinkedIn at https://www.linkedin.com/in/mayer-scharlat/ or email me at mayer.scharlat@gmail.com.

 <!---
 m-scharlat/m-scharlat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.